nodejs/node-addon-examples/1_hello_world/napi/example2/libHelloWorld/README.md

 cd node-addon-examples/1_hello_world/napi/example2/libHelloWorld/
 ./build.sh
 ```
 This will execute `build.sh` which will compile `libHelloWorld.so` within `lib/`.
-Afterwards, the shared object will be opied to `/usr/lib` and its header will be copied to `/usr/include`.
+Afterwards, the shared object will be copied to `/usr/lib` and its header will be copied to `/usr/include`.
 Done that, the NAPI module will be built and `module.js` will be executed.

 3. Once the previous steps were finished successfully, the output should be as follows:
 ```